pomme-clic/s-money-documentation/docs/docs/kyc/retail-customer.md

 Xpollens can easily parameterize our webview to include Facial Biometry for your customers.
 They will be required to show an ID document, and then perform a short selfie video.
 Validation of the identity will then take 3 to 6 minutes ; our callback will let you know asap.
 In the mean time, you can proceed with the next steps of your funnel.

 <Highlight>
-  Our biometry systems are <b class="term">compliant with Data Protection Regulations</b>.
+  Our biometry systems are <b className="term">compliant with Data Protection Regulations</b>.
 We are supervised on this specific feature by CNIL (GDPR & Biometry) and by ANSSI (EIDAS & Identity Management).
 </Highlight>

 <Highlight type="tip">